 “’I will love you when times are good or bad.
 I will cherish you even if I am upset with you.
 Plus I will honor you at all times.
 I will never be disloyal to you.
 And I mean this forever.
 So help me God.’”

-Aren’t these words a great “pledge of allegiance” to marriage vows?
+Aren’t these words a type of “pledge of allegiance” to the marriage vows we make?
 It’s something we all need to embrace as married couples.
 Plus, it’s something we need to teach young couples who are about to be married.
 Another way of saying it is, “Marriage Isn’t for Wimps.

 In our marriage, we have made the unswerving determination that NOTHING is going to separate us — “so help us God.”
 As a result, our relationship continues to grow healthier and more satisfying each year.